esl/MongooseIM/doc/user-guide/ICE_tutorial.md

 ICEDemo.start_movie(opts)
 ```

-The first 3 options are all about connection to our XMPP server - we use "*movie@myxmpp.com*" user that we created earlier.
+The first 3 options are all about connecting to the XMPP server - we use "*movie@myxmpp.com*" user that we created earlier.
-Next 3 options are about connection to the [Fennec] server.
+Next 3 options are about connecting to the [Fennec] server.
 Those are similar to ones we set in [Mangosta-Android].
 The last one points to the video file that will be streamed on request.
-This file has be a raw H.264 video-only file.
+This file has to be raw, H.264-encoded, video-only file.
 If you are not sure how to get one, you can just use [this one][h264_sample_video] (pre-rendered [Sintel, OpenBlender project](https://durian.blender.org/)).
-After this configuration, out RaspberryPi is ready to stream!
+With this configuration, out RaspberryPi is ready to stream!

 ### The end result
 #### Playing the video

 Now we finally can get out phone and start streaming the video!
 In order to do that, we have to click the "*New video stream*" button as shown on the screen shoots below, enter the JID of the RaspberryPi and confirm with "*Stream!*" button.

 <img alt="Mangosta start streaming" src="ice_tutorial_resources/mangosta_start_stream_1.png" width="30%">
 <img alt="Mangosta start streaming" src="ice_tutorial_resources/mangosta_start_stream_2.png" width="30%">
 <img alt="Mangosta start streaming" src="ice_tutorial_resources/mangosta_start_stream_3.png" width="30%">

-Hopefully you can see the video now on your phone :)
+Hopefully, now you can see the video on your phone's screen :)

 [Fennec]: https://github.com/esl/fennec
 [MongooseIM]: https://github.com/esl/MongooseIM